Rubitiwari/collection/Collection/src/com/demo/map/readme.txt

    // in map we use put method to add data instead of add method( which is available in set and list)
    //

+       Map
+         HashMap    ---- does not maintain order
+         HashTable(Thread safe)  ---- ---- It also does not maintain order used in thread safe envirmnt.
+         LinkedHashMap  ===  -- maintains order
+         TreeMap ------   sorts data according to key.(natural order)